 8) Decision Making: You can also introduce your child to the art of decision making using Mind Maps which helps the child look quickly and clearly at the various facets of a decisions.

 9) Preparing for a school talk: Similar to the process of creative writing , visual thinking using Mind Maps can help a child confidently design & deliver a talk or presentation.

 Once the child understands the power of Mind Mapping it would be easy for him/her to discover newer avenues for applying them.
 Interested in learning more on this?
-Check out my book “How to Help your child focus & concentrate”, now also available on Amazon.com. (at Amazon India at an inaugural discount )
+Check out my book “How to Help your child focus & concentrate”, (available on all leading stores including Amazon )

 There could be other parents in your network who could benefit from this hence please feel free to share forward.
 Thank you !